 Day 14: Banks Island

 In 1820, Sir William Parry named Banks Island in honour of British naturalist and botanist Sir Joseph Banks.
 Two federal Migratory Bird Sanctuaries were founded in here in 1961.
-The island is home to two thirds of the world’s population of lesser snow geese, and also supports barren-ground caribou, polar bears, musk ox, and birds such as robins and swallows.
-The first grizzly-polar bear hybrid found in the wild, was sighted here in April 2006, near Sachs Harbour.
+The island is home to two thirds of the world’s population of lesser snow geese, and also supports barren-ground caribou, polar bears, and birds like robins and swallows.
+The first grizzly-polar bear hybrid found in the wild was sighted here in April 2006, near Sachs Harbour.
 Musk ox, numbering over 40,000, are the most striking of the abundant wildlife on the island.

 Day 15: Prince of Wales Strait

 Prince of Wales Strait is part of the Arctic Ocean, extending northeastward for 275 kilometres from the Amundsen Gulf to Viscount Melville Sound and separating Banks and Victoria Islands.
 It was discovered in 1850 by Irish explorer Robert McClure, who came within sight of Viscount Melville Sound before heavy ice forced him to turn back.